talon-one/talon_one.rb/docs/IntegrationApi.md

 end

 api_instance = TalonOne::IntegrationApi.new
-loyalty_program_id = 56 # Integer | Identifier of the card-based loyalty program containing the loyalty card.
+loyalty_program_id = 56 # Integer | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. integration_id = 'integration_id_example' # String | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier. opts = {
-  end_date: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Used to return balances only for entries older than this timestamp.
-The expired, active, and pending points are relative to this timestamp.  **Note:** It must be an RFC3339 timestamp string.
+  end_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
+You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
+  subledger_id: ['subledger_id_example'] # Array<String> | Filter results by one or more subledger IDs.
+Must be exact match.
 }

 begin